ChristopherPalloArias/gr8-list-user-service/README.md

-# List Product Service
+# List User Service

-This is the microservice for listining products in the MiniMarket inventory.
+This is the microservice for listining User in the +Kotas App.

 ## Group Members